alchemical-lich/alchemical-lich.github.io/_pages/on-the-horizon.md

 Time to chop heads and sling spells!
 Let’s return to Dungeon Crawl Classics and let chaos reign.

 ## Fabula Ultima / Last Arc
 Want to play a tabletop RPG inspired by classic Japanese-style console RPGs (Final Fantasy, Chrono Trigger, Xenogears)?
 We have two good options: Fabula Ultima or Last Arc.
 FU is a more rules-light, narrative game.
-LA is more crunchy and tactical—either one should be fun!
+LA is more crunchy, tactical, and based on D&D rules—either one should be fun!

 ## Twilight: 2000
 World War III has flattened Europe.
 Your unit is cut off, supply is gone, and the chain of command is a rumor.
 [Free League's 4th edition](https://freeleaguepublishing.com/games/twilight-2000/) is a hex-crawl survival game of scrounging, jury-rigging repairs, and short brutal firefights, set in the ruins of Poland or Sweden.
 Gritty, mechanical, deeply atmospheric — the military-survival equivalent of a cold, wet, hungry West Marches campaign.